Aloe-Corporation/sqldb/README.md

 ## Concepts

-Easily configure your connector with the provided `Conf` structure and it factory:
+Easily configure your connector with the provided `Conf` structure and its factory methods:

 ```go
 type Conf struct {